nazaretcaballo-CX/entrypoints-CMS/en-US/como-crear-editar-un-entrypoint.md

 #### **Tracking data**

 Information related to entry point tracking.
-The entry point tracking URL is comprised by the sum of these fields.<br> : low_brightness: All fields are optional
+The entry point tracking URL is comprised by the sum of these fields.<br> :low_brightness: All fields are optional

 **Category (optional)**.
 Category of the entry point.